memios β€” Move Through Cancer. Live Beyond It.

 • Access hospital-based roles that pay significantly more than traditional fitness positions

-• Your outcomes contribute to the national evidence base — and advance the entire field of exercise oncology
+• Your outcomes contribute to the national evidence base that advances the entire field

 What memios Provides